ahmohbati/SecOn/CloudClient.md

   post-up for i in rx tx sg tso ufo gso gro lro; do ethtool -K $IFACE $i off; done
 ```

+Bounce the interface (you may lose access if connected remotely over ssh) or reboot the box.

 #### Check traffic
 Your Security Onion sensor should now be seeing traffic from your Cloud Client.
 Verify as follows:
 ```